-This is a continuation of the letter dated 1st January 1965, which began…
+This continues the letter dated 1st January 1965, which began…

 Dear Mum, Dad, Carol and Nigel,